Educational resource about Bluetooth technology and wireless connectivity

 Practical Applications for Manufacturing

 Beyond the basics, Bluetooth Edge Computing has practical applications in Manufacturing that might surprise you.
-From sensor networks to keyboards, the technology continues to evolve.
+From device tracking to smartwatches, the technology continues to evolve.
 Here are some real-world uses:

 Professional settings: Implementing Bluetooth Edge Computing in Manufacturing environments